Bihar State Election Commission: Composition

 Bihar State Election Commission consists of Chief Elector Officer and as many members and staff specified as are required by the Acts of respective state Governments.
 State Election Commissioners are independent persons not holding position or office in any Central or State Government organisations.

-Shree Deepak Prasad, Retd IAS, is the Chief Electoral Officer of Bihar.
+Deepak Prasad, Retd IAS, is the Chief Electoral Officer of Bihar.

 Constitutional Requirements

 Bihar State Election Commission was formed after amendment of Constitution with 73rd and 74th declaration.
 State Election Commissions were formed as per Article 243K of the Constitution, similar to setting up of Election commission of India as per Article 324.